WarlightProgramming/cslbot/COMMANDS.md

 *Default*: (no limit)

-If you want to avoid having messy team names in game names, you should set this to a specific value.
-Team names are automatically truncated if they're longer than 10 characters (in game names) and game names are automatically truncated if they're longer than 50 characters.
-So for best results, set this to 10 or lower.
+Warlight game names/titles are truncated at 50 characters, so sometimes your game name will look messy if the team names are too long.
+If you want to keep things neat and pretty, set this to a specific value- usually something like 10.

+___

+#### CONSTRAIN NAME LENGTH

+Whether to (silently) constrain team name lengths if they're too long, instead of raising an error and rejecting the order.

+*Possible Args*: "TRUE", "FALSE"

+*Default*: True

+If you set this to True, team names that are too long will just be accepted but truncated to shorter lengths- so someone who adds a team with too long a name (like "too long a name") might end up playing on a team with a shorter name ("too long a n", for example) and not understand why.

 ___